dotnet/docs/docs/core/diagnostics/dotnet-trace.md

 #### dotnet-trace report topN

-Finds the top N methods on the callstack the longest.
+Finds the top N methods that have been on the callstack the longest.

 ##### Synopsis